 No sooner was she introduced to the manager than she piped up.
 “I understand you think my Papa was here in 1906.
 I’m sorry, dear, that is just not possible.
 That was, you know, the American Churchill.
 I’m told he was running for Congress at the time.
 I believe he lost.”
 (Then she looked at me and winked.)

-The novelist died in Florida on 12 March 1947, a few weeks after the death of English Winston’s brother Jack.
-I have been unable to find, but would be delighted to know of, anything he had to say about English Winston in World War II.
+American Winston died in Florida on 12 March 1947, a few weeks after the death of English Winston’s brother Jack.
+I have been unable to find, but would be delighted to know of, anything he had to say about English Winston in the Second World War.

 The two Churchills were alike in their appreciation for the heroism and sacrifice of the American Civil War.
 In The Crisis, Churchill the novelist offers an epic tale of that war.
 He depicts the tragedy and the glory it brought to Federals and Confederates alike.
 He explained some of his feeling about the book in an Afterword, which reads in part:

 The author has chosen St. Louis for the principal scene of this story for many reasons.
 Grant and Sherman were living there before the Civil War, and Abraham Lincoln was an unknown lawyer in the neighboring state of Illinois.
 It has been one of the aims of this book to show the remarkable contrasts in the lives of these great men who came out of the West….

 St. Louis is the author’s birthplace, and his home—the home of those friends whom he has known from childhood and who have always treated him with unfaltering kindness.
 He begs they will believe him when he says that only such characters as he loves are reminiscent of those he has known there.

 The Crisis was in print longer than any of American Winston’s other books.
 It may have survived so long because people ordered it mistaking it for English Winston’s The World Crisis.
 As a historical novel, it deserves to stand on its own among other great works of its type.
 American Winston said his book spoke of a time